R3dy/TerminalAF/README.md

 NvChad comes with a bunch of different vim themes, I'm using `gitub_dark`.
 You can pick a theme by pressing `leader` (Spacebar by default) + `t` and then `h`

 ## Nerd Font
+1. I found [this guide](https://www.geekbits.io/how-to-install-nerd-fonts-on-mac/) for using brew to install nerd fonts super helpful and easy
+2. If you choose a different Nerd Font just make sure to update your ~/.config/alacritty/alacritty.yml` file